DazWilkin/gcp-exporter/README.md

 gcp-exporter --h

 Usage of gcp-exporter:
-  --collector.artifact_registry.disable
+  -collector.artifact_registry.disable
-    	Disables the metrics collector for the Artifact Registry --collector.cloud_run.disable
+      Disables the metrics collector for the Artifact Registry -collector.cloud_run.disable
-    	Disables the metrics collector for Cloud Run --collector.compute.disable
+      Disables the metrics collector for Cloud Run -collector.compute.disable
-    	Disables the metrics collector for Compute Engine --collector.endpoints.disable
+      Disables the metrics collector for Compute Engine -collector.endpoints.disable
-    	Disables the metrics collector for Cloud Endpoints --collector.eventarc.disable
+      Disables the metrics collector for Cloud Endpoints -collector.eventarc.disable
-    	Disables the metrics collector for Cloud Eventarc --collector.functions.disable
+      Disables the metrics collector for Cloud Eventarc -collector.functions.disable
-    	Disables the metrics collector for Cloud Functions --collector.iam.disable
+      Disables the metrics collector for Cloud Functions -collector.gke.disable
-    	Disables the metrics collector for Cloud IAM --collector.gke.config string
+      Disables the metrics collector for Google Kubernetes Engine (GKE) -collector.gke.infoMetric.enable
-    	Specifies specific settings for the collector (default "{\"enableClusterAndNodePoolInfoMetric\": false}") --collector.gke.disable
+      Specifies specific settings for the collector -collector.iam.disable
-    	Disables the metrics collector for GKE --collector.logging.disable
+      Disables the metrics collector for Cloud IAM -collector.logging.disable
-    	Disables the metrics collector for Cloud Logging --collector.monitoring.disable
+      Disables the metrics collector for Cloud Logging -collector.monitoring.disable
-    	Disables the metrics collector for Cloud Monitoring --collector.scheduler.disable
+      Disables the metrics collector for Cloud Monitoring -collector.scheduler.disable
-    	Disables the metrics collector for Cloud Scheduler --collector.storage.disable
+      Disables the metrics collector for Cloud Scheduler -collector.storage.disable
-    	Disables the metrics collector for Cloud Storage --endpoint string
+      Disables the metrics collector for Cloud Storage -endpoint string
-    	The endpoint of the HTTP server (default ":9402") --filter string
+      The endpoint of the HTTP server (default ":9402") -filter string
       Filter the results of the request
-  --max_projects int
+  -max_projects int
-    	Maximum number of projects to include (default 10) --path string
+      Maximum number of projects to include (default 10) -path string
       The path on which Prometheus metrics will be served (default "/metrics")
 ```

 Please file issues